meshery/meshery/docs/pages/installation/minikube.md

 ### Preflight: Plan your access to Meshery UI

 1. If you are using port-forwarding, please refer to the [port-forwarding]({{ site.baseurl }}/reference/mesheryctl/system/dashboard) guide for detailed instructions.
-2. Customize your Meshery Provider Callback URL.
+2. Optionally, customize your Meshery Provider Callback URL.
 Meshery Server supports customizing authentication flow callback URL, which can be configured in the following way:

 {% capture code_content %}$ MESHERY_SERVER_CALLBACK_URL=https://custom-host mesheryctl system start{% endcapture %}
 {% include code.html code=code_content %}